-Recognizing that some work experiences may entail less than the 100 hours required work for a regular internship, Micro Internships allow students to complete 35 hours in project-based or other relevant work experience to earn credit in smaller increments.
+Recognizing that some work experiences may entail less than the 120 hours required work for a regular internship, Micro Internships allow students to complete 40 hours in project-based or other relevant work experience to earn credit in smaller increments.
 Other than the required hours, the Micro Internship has the same requirements as the regular internship.
 Up to 3 credits can be earned through Micro Internships.
-Approval of the student's academic advisor and the Director of the Business Administration Division is required.
+Approval of the student's academic advisor and the Director of the Division of Business, Innovation, and Leadership is required.